Entropy, Ultralimits and the Poisson boundary: f-divergence and Entropy

 \end{example}

-The next inequality will play a key role in our proof of Theorem \ref{Theorem fixed point for stationary actions}: \begin{corollary} Let \(X\) be a QI \(G\)-space, \(\mu\) a probabilty measure on \(G\) with finite support, and \(\nu\in M(X)\) a BQI measure.
+The next inequality will play a key role in our proof of Theorem \ref{Theorem fixed point for stationary actions}: \begin{corollary} Let \(X\) be a QI \(G\)-space, \(\mu\) a probability measure on \(G\) with finite support, and \(\nu\in M(X)\) a BQI measure.
 Then for any \(m\in M(X)\):

-\end{corollary} \begin{proof} In this case we have \(F(x,y)=-y\ln(\frac{x}{y})\) so that \(\frac{\partial F}{\partial x}(1,z)=-z,\frac{\partial F}{\partial y}(z,1)=-\ln(z)+1\).
+\end{corollary} \begin{proof} In this case we have \(F(x,y)=x\ln(\frac{x}{y})\) so that \(\frac{\partial F}{\partial x}(1,z)=-\ln(z)+1,\frac{\partial F}{\partial y}(z,1)=-z\).
 By Proposition \ref{Prop f-divergence inequality}:

 Averaging over \(\mu\), we obtain the desired inequality. \end{proof}